menix-os/menix/doc/contributing.md

 - Structs and unions are to be declared via `typedef`.
 They should be anonymous.
 - Multi-line `typedef`s have the alias name and closing brace on the same line.
 - Pointer stars are part of the type and should be written as `Type*`.
-- Documentation comments use doxygen with `\` as delimiter.
 - Avoid raw and inline assembly at all costs to keep the codebase portable.
 - Prefer clear and descriptive variable names over short ones.
 - Local variables and fields use `snake_case`.